Stars vs. Blues: Betting Trends, Odds, Advanced Stats

 Stars Betting Insights

-- When it has played as a moneyline favorite with odds of -165 or shorter, Dallas has a 21-10 record (winning 67.7% of its games).
+- Dallas has a 13-5 record (winning 72.2% of its games) when it has played as a moneyline favorite of -215 or shorter.

-- The Stars have a 62.3% chance to win this game based on the moneyline's implied probability.
+- Based on this game's moneyline, the Stars' implied win probability is 68.3%.

 Stars vs. Blues Rankings